 Panic Attacks vs. Anxiety Attacks

-You may hear people use the terms “panic attack” and “anxiety attack” interchangeably, but these two experiences are not the same.
+Is there a difference between anxiety and panic attacks?
+Although you may hear people use the terms “panic attack” and “anxiety attack” interchangeably, these two experiences are not the same.
 The most notable distinctions are duration, severity and causes.

-- Duration: An anxiety attack may leave you on edge for several days in anticipation of a stressful experience like a job interview.
+- Duration: How long does an anxiety attack last?
+During an anxiety attack, you may be on edge for several days in anticipation of a stressful experience like a job interview.
 In contrast, panic attacks begin without warning and subside after a few minutes.

 - Severity: While an anxiety attack can cause elevated stress levels for a few days, panic attacks involve an abrupt onset of terror.
 In the grip of a panic attack, you might feel like you’re dying.